Adjustment Disorder Treatment in Kenilworth IL

 Diagnosing Adjustment Disorders

 Your child psychiatrist or qualified mental health professional can make the diagnosis of an adjustment disorder after an evaluation.
-The psychiatrist will often talk with the parents and the child and ask questions about the child’s emotions, behavior, family history and the stressful event that has occurred.
+The psychiatrist will often talk with the parents and the child and ask questions about the child’s emotions, behavior, family history, and the stressful event that has occurred.
 If all other conditions are ruled out and the child meets the criteria, an adjustment disorder may be diagnosed.

-Treating Adjustment Disorders
+Treating Adjustment Disorders in Kenilworth, IL

 The type of treatment a child needs will depend on factors such as the child’s age, their symptoms, and the type of event that took place.
 Your child’s mental health professional will create a treatment plan that is tailored to your child.